Towards Explorative IRBL: Combining Semantic Retrieval with LLM-driven Iterative Code Exploration: Methodology

 \section{Methodology}

 GenLoc operates in two primary steps to localize relevant files based on a given bug report.
 First, it retrieves a set of semantically similar files using embedding-based similarity.
-Next, an LLM, supported by a set of external functions, iteratively analyzes the bug report and source files.
-It may inspect the embedding-based retrieved files or explore other parts of the code base to generate a ranked list of potentially buggy files.
+Next, it employs an LLM augmented with a set of custom-designed code exploration functions, which allow the model to iteratively reason over the bug report and interact with the code base.
+During this stage, the model may examine the embedding-based retrieved files or explore other parts of the code base to generate a ranked list of potentially buggy files.
 An overview of the workflow is shown in Fig. \ref{workflow}.